 Homes with horrific histories are often referred to as “murder houses” or “stigmatized properties” by real estate agents.
 Some are resold, some are bulldozed, and some enter into American folklore.
 A database called DiedInHouse.com allows users to search addresses for murders, suicides and meth labs.

-According to real estate agents, serious buyers usually aren’t concerned if such a property has been improved before going on the market.
+According to real estate agents, serious buyers usually aren’t concerned if such a property has been improved from it’s original state before going on the market.
+Buyers that are looking for a few haunts (but not too many) can visit their local haunted houses but should probably pick another house when it comes time to buy.

 DO SELLERS HAVE TO DISCLOSE A HOME’S VIOLENT HISTORY?